-Welcome to www.n-georgia.com Discover Georgia's St. Marys River - The St. Marys River is a remote black water stream that originates in the Okefenokee Swamp and meanders for 130 miles until reaching the Atlantic Ocean at the southern end of Cumberland Island.
-With little development and few river crossings, the St. Marys River offers wilderness experience to those who travel its waters.
+Welcome to www.n-georgia.com Visit St. Marys River - This remote black water stream originates in the Okefenokee Swamp.
+It meanders for 130 miles until reaching the Atlantic Ocean at the southern end of Cumberland Island.
 Stay and Play in GA!

 Georgia Festivals and Events